 5. It has a very strategic location

-If the Romans put so much importance to the location of Lincoln that they built a massive fortress there, it was probably a good idea to built a castle in the same location.
+If the Romans put so much importance on the location of Lincoln that they built a massive fortress there, it was probably a good idea to build a castle in the same location.